mloskot/mateusz.loskot.net/content/post/2006/09/04/its-also-my-thought-of-the-day.md

 ---
 date: 2006-09-04 21:09:35
-slug: its-also-my-thought-of-the-day
 title: It's also my thought of the day
-categories: [ "code" ]
+categories: [ "sweat" ]
 ---

 Today, I found a statement that express most of my recent existential thoughts.
-I found it on personal homepage of Mr. [Janusz Leon WiĹniewski](http://www.wisniewski.net):
+I found it on personal homepage of Mr. [Janusz Leon Wiśniewski](http://www.wisniewski.net):

 > Lord, help me be the person my dog thinks I am...
 - in english

-> Panie, pomĂłĹź mi byÄ tym czĹowiekiem za jakiego bierze mnie mĂłj pies...

-- in polish